kmooney225/Bounce/README.md

 ## Installing

-You will how to have java installed on your machine to run this application.
-You can use eclipse or netbeans to run application.
+You will have to have java installed on your machine to run this application.
+You can use eclipse or netbeans to run "Main.java".

 ## How to Play
 - Use arrow keys to move player and dodge enemies